jjcall/next-fast52/README.md

 ## 🧱 Ready to Build

-You’ll find example files already set up to help you get started:
+You'll find example files already set up to help you get started:

 - **\`src/components/\`** — Your reusable components (pre-wired with shadcn/ui).
 - **\`src/lib/\`** — API clients for Supabase, Stripe, and AI providers.